ProCern/expiringsqlitedict/README.rst

           print((key, value))
       print(len(mydict)) # etc... all dict functions work

-Pickle is used internally by default to serialize the values, and zlib is used to optionally compress (on insertion, the value is compressed, and it's stored compressed if the compressed value is smaller than uncompressed).
-Keys are arbitrary strings, values arbitrary pickle-able objects.
+json is used internally by default to serialize the values.
+Keys are arbitrary strings, values arbitrary json-able objects.
 This must be used within a context manager, and serialization can be overridden with your own.
 The database is wrapped with a transaction, and any exception thrown out of the context manager rolls back all changes.

 This was forked off of `sqlitedict <https://github.com/RaRe-Technologies/sqlitedict>`_ in order to add auto-expiring functionality, and initially was quite similar to it.
-Version 2.0 splits of completely and takes the module into a complete rewrite, mostly to remove unnecesary Ptyhon 2 compatibility, simplify the API, completely enforce a context manager for typical cases, add full typing throughout, and use sqlite triggers for expiration cleanup.
+Version 2.0 split of completely and takes the module into a complete rewrite, mostly to remove unnecessary Python 2 compatibility, simplify the API, completely enforce a context manager for typical cases, add full typing throughout, and use sqlite triggers for expiration cleanup.

+Version 3 set the default encoding to json, and made many other API refinements.

 This version also does not vacuum at all automatically.
 It did in previous versions, but this was kind of a silly behavior to put into the library itself.